If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 Step 6: Start posting!

-Now all that’s left is to start posting!
+Now all that’s left is to start writing!

 Before you officially launch your blog, I recommend having at least 5 to 10 posts already published, and another 5 to 10 ready to be published.